Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Applications

+We note the following trends for the evaluated nGM---(1) the imaginary part of $\mu[W]$ is upper bounded for both $\ket{\bar{0}}_{\mathrm{GKP}}$ and $\ket{\bar{1}}_{\mathrm{GKP}}$, showing numerical equivalence for $\Delta\gtrsim 10$ dB and, (2) the real part of the measure monotonically increases with $\Delta$ for both logical states showing numerical equivalence for $\Delta\gtrsim15 $ dB.
+The upper bound to $\mathrm{Im}\mu[W]$ arises due to the Wigner functions having equivalent negative regions.
+The upper bound ($=\pi/2$) is a result of the maximum negative volume of the GKP state which is shown to be $1/2$~\cite{Yamasaki2020}.
+For $\Delta\approx 0$ (low squeezing limit) we note that $\ket{\bar{0}}_{\mathrm{GKP}}\equiv \ket{0}$ (vacuum) and $\ket{\bar{1}}_{\mathrm{GKP}}\equiv\ket{\beta}+\ket{-\beta}; \beta= \sqrt{\pi}$ (Schrödinger cat state).
+Hence the measure is non-zero for $\ket{\bar{1}}_{\mathrm{GKP}}$.
+For the $\Delta>15$ dB regime (high squeezing), the states are expected to be displacement invariant (i.e. $\ket{\bar{1}}_{\mathrm{GKP}}=\hat{D}(\sqrt{\pi})\ket{\bar{0}}_{\mathrm{GKP}}$), thus evaluating to the same value of the measure.
+While it is clear that the measure for the two logical states should deviate as $\Delta \rightarrow 0 $, since the states no longer differ by a displacement, minimal insight about the physical implications of real part of the measure is currently available so the exact functional dependence of $\textrm{Re}\mu[W]$ on $\Delta$ in the low squeezing limit is not intuitive.
 In Ref. \cite{Tzitrin2020} the authors introduce a photonic state engineering system that consists of sending $N$ displaced squeezed states through an $N$-mode interferometer and preforming PNR detection on $N-1$ of the modes.
 They denote the PNR measurement pattern by $\overline{n}$.
 For a given $\overline{n}$ they optimize the displacement and squeezing of the input states and the parameters of the $N$-mode interferometer to target ``approximate" GKP states.
 The authors define ``approximate" GKP states to be those of Eqs.~\eqref{eq:GKP_def} but with Fock support truncated at some number $n_{\text{max}}$.
 In Table II of Ref.~\cite{Tzitrin2020} the authors provide the fidelity between their target, approximate logical zero GKP states with $\Delta = 10$dB, and circuit states for varying $n_{\text{max}}$, $N$, and $\overline{n}$.
 The Fock coefficients of these target and circuit states can be found in Ref. \cite{Sabapathy2020}.
 We restate the results of the $n_{\text{max}} = 12$ section of aforementioned table in Table \ref{EngineeredGKPTable} with the difference in the target and circuit states’ values for $\text{Re}\mu[W]$ and $\text{Im}\mu[W]$ listed as well.
-Once again, we find a strong correlation between fidelity of a circuit state to its target state and the difference in their respective nGMs.
+Once again, our measure acts as a sort of sanity check, confirming that not only do the engineered states have high fidelity to the target but also have the desired GKP phase space characteristics.